nf-core/nanoseq/docs/usage.md

 #### Without demultiplexing

-> You will also have to specify the `--skipDemultiplexing` parameter if you wish to bypass the demultiplexing step.
+> You will also have to specify the `--skip_demultiplexing` parameter if you wish to bypass the demultiplexing step.

 ```bash
 sample,fastq,barcode,genome